ChristianKolb00/team12--pki-scheduler-part-2/README.md

 Local Copies of Schedule files in program
 Parser functioning with single document tester, should work with multidocument but untested Web pages exist, awaiting connection to real content

+milestone 2:
+1. display some csv data on front-end
+2. JSP allow users to add course change, course change can go up to 5